Technology-Luddite/Windows-PowerShell-NordVPN-To-WireGuard-Config-Generator/README.md

 1. Log in to your [NordVPN Access Tokens Dashboard](https://my.nordaccount.com/dashboard/nordvpn/access-tokens/).
 2. Generate your access token.
+3. **NOTE** Set Doesn't Expire, failure to do this will allow the token to expire in 30 days
-3. **Copy it and save it straight away**, as it will not be displayed again once you leave the screen.
+4. **Copy it and save it straight away**, as it will not be displayed again once you leave the screen.
 ---

 ## 🛠️ How To Use the PowerShell Script